mike-4040/train-table/README.md

 ### Prerequisites

-You will need a firebase project.
+You will need a firebase app.
 Go to [firebase](firebase.google.com) and create an account.
+It's very easy, just follow instructions.
 Then, create a project.
 When you inside the project, create an app.

 ### Installing

-Git clone the repository to your local machine.
+Clone the repository to your local machine.
-Grab Firebase SDK snippet / Config from Firebase app setting Update `firebaseConfig` in `resouces/time-table.js` You are good to go.
+Grab Firebase SDK snippet / Config from Firebase app setting.
+Update `firebaseConfig` in `resouces/time-table.js`.
+You are good to go.

 ## Built With